WSU-kduncan/cicd-3120-kaitlynnewsad/README.md

         Create another secret called DOCKER_PASSSWORD with the string of letters of numbers that was the key your created.

  - Configure Github Workflow.
 Variables to change
+ -
+    Change the varibles for Dokcer username and Docker password to the ones your created in GitHub secrets.

+    Change the last tag on the bottom to the name of your project.

 ## Part 3